RFI-DARPA-SN-26-33

 Quick Summary

-The Defense Advanced Research Projects Agency (DARPA), specifically its Tactical Technology Office (TTO), has issued a Request for Information (RFI), RFI-DARPA-SN-26-33.
-This RFI seeks information on novel, U.S.-manufactured and assembled autonomous aerial platforms (drones) and containers.
-The primary goal is to inform DARPA about potential vendors for a new program focused on advancing autonomous and containerized deployment, sustainment, and operational support of unmanned systems, particularly in GPS-denied environments.
-Responses are due by May 15, 2026, 4:00 PM ET.
+The Defense Advanced Research Projects Agency (DARPA), Tactical Technology Office (TTO), has issued RFI-DARPA-SN-26-33 to gather information on novel, U.S.-manufactured and assembled aerial platforms (drones) and containers.
+The goal is to inform future programs focused on fully autonomous, long-endurance constellations for Group 1-3 space operations, particularly in GPS-denied environments.
+Responses will help DARPA identify potential vendors and capabilities.

 Scope of Interest

-DARPA is interested in capabilities across two main categories:
+DARPA is seeking information in two primary categories:

-- Drones should have continuous electrical power to payloads, low-cost COTS construction, and be sized for containerized storage.
+- Drones: Low-cost COTS construction, continuous electrical power for payloads, and sized for containerized storage.

-- Format: Responses should be concise, submitted in Microsoft Word (.doc/.docx) or unprotected Adobe Acrobat (.pdf) format.
+- Format: Concise responses in Microsoft Word (.doc/.docx) or unprotected Adobe Acrobat (.pdf).

-- Disclaimer: This is an RFI for market analysis and program planning only and does not constitute a solicitation.
-DARPA will not reimburse costs for responses.
+This is a Request for Information (RFI) for market analysis and program planning purposes only; it is not a solicitation for proposals.
+DARPA will not reimburse costs incurred in responding.
 Proprietary information must be clearly marked.
 DARPA may conduct discussions with respondents.